tmusolf/KMLtoOSMAndGPX/README.md

 # KMLtoOSMAndGPX
+There is a new utility [GoogleMapToOSMAndGPX](https://github.com/tmusolf/GoogleMapToOSMAndGPX) that goes directly from a google map to OSMAnd GPX files, without having to go through an intermediate KML file stage.
+It translates tracks and almost all google maps icons.
+It also handles google map layers.

+*******

 Convert google my maps KML files to OSMAnd style GPX files, including icon conversion.

 Convert a KML file that was exported from google my maps into a GPX file.
 This includes OSMAnd extensions and translation of google waypoint icons into a similar OSMAnd icon.
 Tracks and waypoints are the only objects converted.
 Folders/layers are used as described below.